awsdocs/amazon-eks-user-guide/doc_source/csi-iam-role.md

 The following procedure shows you how to create an IAM role and attach the AWS managed policy to it\.
 You can use `eksctl`, the AWS Management Console, or the AWS CLI\.

 **Note**
 The specific steps in this procedure are written for using the driver as an Amazon EKS add\-on\.
 Different steps are needed to use the driver as a self\-managed add\-on\.
+For more information, see [Set up driver permissions](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/docs/install.md#set-up-driver-permissions) on GitHub\.

 ------
 #### [ eksctl ]